Essay Contest

 October/November: Judges review essays for council level.

-CLICK HERE FOR FIRST PLACE CERTIFICATE
+CLICK HERE FOR WINNERS CERTIFICATE

 CLICK HERE FOR STATE COUNCIL CONTEST